Welcome. We are Jordan & Karen, founders of BabyMoon Childbirth Services.

 Certified Infant Massage Instructor & Retired RN

-Karen Irvine currently works with families as the Health Coordinator of Pregnancy Outreach, Williams Lake, and is enjoying her 12th year with the program.
-She has been volunteering/teaching prenatal and breastfeeding to families and health professionals since 1991, through the University College of the Cariboo, Pregnancy Outreach and BabyMoon Childbirth Services.
+Karen Irvine currently works as a private practice lactation consultant and prenatal educator with Babymoon Childbirth in Williams Lake, B.C.
+She has been teaching prenatal and breastfeeding to families and health professionals since 1991, through the University College of the Cariboo, as the Health Coordinator for Pregnancy Outreach Program and through BabyMoon Childbirth Services and the Cariboo School District 27.

 why choose babymoon?

-"I came to the childbirth and breastfeeding world through RN certification.
-As soon as I moved to Williams Lake in 1991, I started volunteering at Pregnancy Outreach, started to change my nursing focus to the maternity ward and was soon teaching Prenatal classes through the college.
+"I came to the childbirth and breastfeeding world as a registered nurse.
+As soon as I moved to Williams Lake in 1991, I started volunteering at Pregnancy Outreach, started to change my nursing focus to the maternity ward and was soon teaching prenatal classes through the University College of the Cariboo.

-I feel if everyone knew even half of what there is to know about birth and breastfeeding, if the culture of birth belonged to women and families, it would seriously change the lives of women, babies, families and world for the better.
+I felt if everyone knew even half of what there is to know about birth and breastfeeding, we could all drastically change the number of women and families that are satisfied- even elated- with their birth experiences.
+I believe it would powerfully change the lives of women, babies, families and world for the better.